 Resident information on how to go about dredging their own moorings is contained in Appendix F of the Patterson Lakes Jetty Guidelines.

 An annual Bore Flushing price is charged to individual properties within the Quiet Lakes that border either Lake Legana or Lake Illawong.

 The charge has been developed following a bore water flushing trial and pricing consultation with all residents, and is consistent with the recommendations from the Patterson Lakes Independent Review of the management of the Quiet Lakes.
 The Essential Services Commission approved the charge in its Final Decision in June 2017.

 The charge covers higher levels of services consisting of Melbourne Water running additional bore flushing over the summer months in Lake Legana and Lake Illawong.
 This includes approximately 253 million litres of bore water pumped into the lakes for six months of the year (1 October – 31 March each year), and weekly blue-green algae monitoring during October and November each year.

 Melbourne Water will also continue to contribute 20 million litres of bore water per year and additional water quality monitoring to assist in maintaining the lakes.
 This will be funded through the Waterways and Drainage Charge.

 The following charge is applied and itemised on your water bill from South East Water, starting 1 July 2020.

 |Quiet Lakes Bore Flushing||$118.00|

-Melbourne Water's price submissions and the Essential Services Commission final decisions approving Melbourne Water's pricing proposals for the Patterson Lakes special drainage area are listed below.
+View Melbourne Water’s price submissions and the Essential Services Commission final decisions approving our pricing proposals for the Patterson Lakes special drainage area.